mariamair/group-into-intervals/CONTRIBUTING.md

 ## Working with the code
 1. Create a new feature branch for every issue.
 2. Run `git pull` regularly to be sure you are working on the latest version.
-3. When you are done coding, commit your changes and add a commit message.
+3. Use `git add` and `git commit` with clear commit messages to track your changes.
-4. Run `git pull` once more, before you run the tests.
+4. When you are done coding the feature, run `git pull`, before you run the tests.
 5. When all tests are green, run `git push`.
 6. Create a pull request.